shivros/ankimcp/README.md

 - `get_note` - Get detailed information about a specific note
 - `get_cards_for_note` - Get all cards associated with a note
 - `get_review_stats` - Get review statistics for a deck or overall
+- `create_deck` - Create a new deck
+- `create_note_type` - Create a new note type (card template)
+- `create_note` - Create a new note in a deck
+- `update_note` - Update an existing note's fields or tags
+- `delete_note` - Delete a note and all its cards
+- `get_permissions` - View current permission settings

+## Permissions

+AnkiMCP includes a comprehensive permission system to control AI access to your collection.
+You can:

+- Set global read/write/delete permissions
+- Use allowlists or denylists for deck access
+- Protect specific decks from modification
+- Restrict access based on note tags
+- Control which note types can be created

+See [PERMISSIONS.md](PERMISSIONS.md) for detailed configuration options.

 ## Configuration